brollin/chess_grid/README.md

 Check out the talon files to see the other commands that are available.

 ## Future work
-- Allow showing only the labels
-- Allow manually positioning the grid
-- Implement piece detection, perhaps with standard image processing techniques
-- Implement piece detection, perhaps like [this](https://github.com/IlicStefan/ChessDiagramRecognition/)
-- Possible piece detection data set [here](https://www.kaggle.com/anshulmehtakaggl/chess-pieces-detection-images-dataset)
+- Update README with most up to date commands
+- Provide a minimal overlay that gives some visual feedback
-- Using piece detection, implement more natural move commands like `knight each four`
+- Implement more natural move commands like `knight each four`